mds2/crypto-gibbs/README.md

 Here we try it on a scrambled message that is too short for this technique.

-Note, at the end of this wrong, the log likelihood of the incorrect solution is higher than the log likelihood of the correct solution.
+Note, at the end of this sample, the log likelihood of the incorrect solution is higher than the log likelihood of the correct solution.

     >>> raw_text = " This message is probably too short "